aahadley/quantum-docs-pr/articles/quickstart.md

   that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.

-This guide will walk you through how to create applications using Q#, and using C# as the classical component in Visual Studio or Visual Studio Code.
+This guide will walk you through how to create applications using Q#, and using C# or Python as the classical component in Visual Studio or Visual Studio Code.

 ## Creating a Bell State in Q#